khambsimp/monio/README.md

 Artificial Intelligence is form of Digital Filtering involving parallel architectures.
 These are often described as matrices, however, these are topologically similar to neural nets.
 These matrices define architectures for storing associations between statistically consistent data, one of these being written speech.
 # Science
 ## Information Science
-Incorporates Continuous, Discrete and Statitistical Mathematics within a Set theoretic framework to develop concept on how information can be encoded in another mathematican form, and what drawbacks, if any are there to the encoding or decoding process.
+Incorporates Continuous, Discrete and Statistical Mathematics within a Set theoretic framework to develop concept on how information can be encoded in another mathematican form, and what drawbacks, if any are there to the encoding or decoding process.
 This also includes the results when these algorithms are implemented are there yields similar?
 Why or why not?
 ## Network Science
 ## Data Science
 ## Computer Science